Workflow System¶

 Auto-Run Steps¶

-Workflow steps can be marked auto_run in workflows.json.
-The conductor executes these transparently — the agent never sees them as "current."
+Workflow steps can be marked auto_run in the unit's frontmatter.
+The conductor executes these transparently in a subprocess — the agent never sees them as "current."
 Results are stored in the DAG and delivered to the agent in step_results.

 steps: